About the Academic Administration Division

 Our structure and leadership

-The AAD is led by Academic Registrar Saira Shaikh, with a Management Group of 14 overseeing the 12 sections and two professional support functions.
+A further Management Group oversees the below sections and professional support functions.
 It is one of a number of professional service functions that support the wider collegiate university – sometimes referred to collectively as the University Administration and Services (UAS).
 The Academic Registrar reports to the Registrar, Gillian Aitken.

 Contact details for each section can be found on the dedicated contact page.